 Alabama has a long history of coal mining.
-The Black Warrior River watershed, for example, is one of the largest coal-producing regions in the South, with more than 90 active coal mines today.
-But the Alabama Department of Environmental Management has consistently failed to enforce environmental laws to prevent this intensive mining from harming water quality.
+The Black Warrior River watershed, for example, is one of the largest coal-producing regions in the South, with more than 100 permitted coal mines.
+But the Alabama Department of Environmental Management (ADEM) has consistently failed to enforce environmental laws to prevent this intensive mining from harming water quality.
 As a result, many rivers are polluted by runoff carrying acids, heavy metals and sediment.

-SELC and our Alabama partners are waging a legal and policy-reform campaign to compel state regulators to comply with the Clean Water Act and other laws to ensure that future coal mining does not harm water quality or threaten drinking water supplies.
+SELC and our Alabama partners are waging a legal and policy-reform campaign to compel state regulators and mining companies to comply with the Clean Water Act and other laws to ensure that future coal mining does not harm water quality or threaten drinking water supplies.

 Nationwide Permit 21

-In November 2013, SELC filed a lawsuit on behalf of Black Warrior Riverkeeper and Defenders of Wildlife have been working to stop the use of a lax U.S. Army Corps of Engineers for the continued use of Nationwide Permit 21 to authorize surface mining in Alabama.
-Since May 2012, the permit has allowed the fill and burial of over 145,000 linear feet of streams (approximately 27 miles) in the Black Warrior River basin, a major source of drinking water for Birmingham, Tuscaloosa, and other Alabama communities.
+Since November 2013, SELC and partners Black Warrior Riverkeeper and Defenders of Wildlife have been working to stop the use of a lax U.S. Army Corps of Engineers permit, Nationwide Permit 21, in the Black Warrior River basin, a major source of drinking water for Birmingham, Tuscaloosa, and other Alabama communities.

-After suspending the use of this permit in the Appalachian region in 2010 because of mounting concern over effects on aquatic resources, the Corps substantially revised the permit when reissuing it in 2012 to allow only 300 linear feet or a ½ acre of stream to be filled in connection with mining.
+After suspending the use of this permit in the Appalachian region in 2010 because of harmful impacts to water quality, the Corps substantially revised the permit when reissuing it in 2012 to allow only 300 linear feet or a ½ acre of stream to be filled in connection with mining.
 But the Corps included an arbitrary “grandfather” provision, allowing the unlimited fill of streams and wetlands authorized by the previous version of the permit to continue at 41 mines in Alabama until 2017.

 Coal mining activities that result in stream filling typically require individual permits that can only be issued after careful review and public comment, a process the Corps has avoided under Nationwide Permit 21.